 Here is an example of what these ads look like currently:

 Google has made the screening process a bit more involved compared to their other platforms.
-This is partly to help improve the quality of the ad space and resulting leads, as well as to meet the criteria required to earn the ‘Google Guaranteed’ badge.
+This is partly to help improve the quality of the ad space and resulting leads, as well as to meet the criteria required to earn the ‘Google Screened’’ badge.
+Essentially this screening process helps immediately establish trust between you and your potential clients.
 Here is what’s needed as part of the on-boarding process:

 As you can see in the image above, these local service ads are at the top of the page.
 That means Google Ad placements, local map pack ads, map pack listings, and organic all fall below.
 While these ads only show for very specific types of queries at the moment (strong local service intent), it’s likely their impact and offering will continue to grow.

-The SERP has become extremely diverse, and you can no longer afford to focus your strategy on only one aspect (be it Google Ads, Google My Business, or organic rankings for example).
+The SERP has become extremely diverse, and you can no longer afford to focus your strategy on only one aspect (be it Google Ads, Google Business Profile, or organic rankings for example).
 Instead, the best strategy is to diversify your marketing channels within Google, thereby increasing your footprint and visibility to a potential search.

 We are in constant communication with Google and working side by side with them to build out this product for lawyers.
-Let us know if you have any questions.
-If you are an immigration or estate attorney in San Diego or Houston, get in touch with us ASAP to take advantage of this offering in its beta phase.
+Let us know if you have any questions, or if you’d like to get the ball rolling, please message email@example.com